-Total credit risk provisions at the balance sheet date are lower than the previous year.
-In Retail, increased provision levels to account for the potentially significant downsides from Covid-19 have been partially released to reflect the current uncertainties which mostly relate to high inflation and interest rate rises.
-For Dealer loans, the net provision balance remains relatively stable despite a significant increase in exposure.
-These additional exposures are for floorplan finance which is highly collateralised and only requires relatively low provision coverage.
-In Fleet, the majority of the prior year provision was for one particular exposure towards a single customer which has since been written off.
+Total credit risk provisions at the year ending 31 December 2023 are higher than the previous year.
+In Retail, the increased provision balance reflect uncertainties associated with increased cost of living pressures and the higher interest rate environment.
+For Dealer loans, the net provision balance has increased slightly due to the return of car supply resulting in high bailment utilisation levels.
+These additional exposures for floorplan finance are highly collateralised and only requires relatively low provision coverage.
+In Fleet, the provision balance has remained stable year on year.

-The total amount of undiscounted expected credit losses at initial recognition of POCI loans recognised during the period is \$38k (2021: \$96k).
+The total amount of undiscounted expected credit losses at initial recognition of POCI loans recognised during the period is \$447k (2022: \$38k).